 Arts Liaisons, administrators, and other arts teachers can use this tool to collaboratively plan how to spend Arts Essentials grant money each year (Word version)

 Arts Essentials Spending Planner (Excel)

 Arts Liaisons, administrators, and other arts teachers can use this tool to collaboratively plan how to spend Arts Essentials grant money each year (Excel version)

 Further Information about Arts Essentials

 What is the Arts Essentials Program?

 The Arts Essentials Program provides $1,000 to all schools that have achieved Creative Schools Certification in Categories 1, 2, 3, and 4 and have a current CPS Arts Liaison.
-This data is compiled every Spring, analyzed over the Summer, and funds are provided to schools in the late Fall.
-Schools do not need to apply for Arts Essentials.
+In SY21, this data will be collected in the Fall and funds will be provided to schools as surveys are completed.

 How Do I Get Arts Essentials for My School?